bblais/bblais.github.io-src/content/articles/religion/Fine Tuning - Probability.md

 ### A short digression on the integral

-The marginalization step we introduced to "get rid of" the parameter, $\phi$, for example,
+The marginalization step we introduced to "get rid of" the parameter, $\phi$, is the way to take into account the uncertainty of the parameter in a rigorous way.
+Mathematically it is expressed as an integral,
 $$
 \begin{aligned}
 \int_\phi P(\text{life}|\phi,N)P(\phi|N) d\phi
 \end{aligned}
 $$
-is way to take into account the uncertainty of a parameter in a rigorous way.
 As a picture it is easy to see it as the percent overlap of the two functions, as shown here:

 ![[Pasted image 20230619084043.png]]